justin-n/rin/README.md

             searchString will be treated as a regex string.
 If this argument is not included, searchString will be treated as a literal string.

+        -v
+            Verbose output will be used.
+Currently, each file being searched will be printed.
+This can be useful for finding directories that could be ignored to reduce the time of long searches.

 Supports searching stdout by using the pipe operator: